Maximal real varieties from moduli constructions: Variants of maximality

 \section{Variants of maximality}

-Inspired by Proposition \ref{prop:MaximalCriterion}, we propose several analogues of maximality for real varieties. \begin{defn}[K-maximality] Let $X$ be a real variety.
+Inspired by Proposition \ref{prop:MaximalCriterion}, we propose several variants of the notion of maximality for real varieties. \begin{defn}[K-maximality] Let $X$ be a real variety.
 We say that $X$ is $K^0$-\textit{maximal}, if the natural map forgetting the real structure

 is surjective.
 Similarly, one can define $K^1$-maximality by the surjectivity of $\KR^1(X)\to \KU^1(X)$.\\ We say that $X$ is \textit{K-maximal} if it is $K^0$-maximal and $K^1$-maximal. \end{defn}

 \begin{defn}[$c_1$-maximality] Let $X$ be a real variety.
 We say that $X$ is \textit{$c_1$-maximal}, if the first Chern class map